-Breast Cancer Network Australia (BCNA) works to ensure that Australians affected by breast cancer receive the very best support, information, treatment and care appropriate to their individual needs.
+Breast Cancer Network Australia (BCNA) is Australia’s leading breast cancer consumer organisation.
+We have worked tirelessly to ensure that all Australians who are affected by breast cancer receive the very best care, treatment and support.

-We are represented by the Pink Lady silhouette, symbolic of our focus on the women diagnosed with breast cancer and all those around her.
+Represented by the Pink Lady silhouette – symbolic of BCNA’s focus on the people affected by breast cancer and all those around them, not the disease.